-Remark 3: It is easy to verify that Theorems 1 and 2 still hold when we integrate two virtual trust queues in (15).
-Therefore, the designed virtual trust queue mechanism provides a guaranteed (rather than heuristic) solution to defend the backpressure algorithm against both information-falsification and protocol-violation attacks.
-Moreover, the proposed virtual trust queue mechanism is generic and flexible to accommodate more queues for the quantification of any other attack behavior, and at the same time provides guarantee of attack resilience.
+According to the two corollaries, the designed virtual trust queue mechanism provides a guaranteed (rather than heuristic) solution to defend the backpressure algorithm against both information-falsification and protocol-violation attacks.
+Moreover, the proposed virtual trust queue mechanism is generic and flexible to accommodate more queues for the quantification of any other attack behavior, and at the same time guarantees attack resilience.